Systems, Entities and Fields

 The page is divided into two sections:

-Each system has four different tabs, each showing different information:
+Each System has five different tabs, each showing different information:

-• Stats: This tab shows the statistics of the system, particularly the number of:
+• Home: This tab shows the statistics of the System, particularly the number of:

 • Logins